andrewchambers/go-dhallconfig/README.md

 Currently a small go [dhall](https://github.com/dhall-lang/dhall-lang) config library.

-Because your config is a dhall expression, you can safely load environment variables, fetch config from remote sources, or factor your config with functions, but the end result is always a statically typed value you can inspect.
+Because your config is a dhall expression:

+- Load config from environment variables.
+- Load config from local files.
+- Safely load config remote from a server.
+- Factor your config with functions (while still collapsing to a known type.).
+- Get type checking and nice error messages for your config.
+- Get an automatic config formatter with ```dhall format```.

 It lets you type check and load dhall config files into go structs, if you config is of the wrong type, you will get an error message.